Zzzero-hash/trade-agent/docs/source/architecture_summary.md

 ### 3. Risk Management

-Built-in risk controls at multiple levels.
+Built-in risk controls at multiple levels:

 ### 4. Performance Optimization

-The system is designed for efficiency.
+The system is designed for efficiency:

 ## Technology Stack